Ruskikomandoss/Eloquence-Enhancer/README.md

 Have fun!

 # Requirements:
-- Just your copy of OpenAI API key
+- Just your copy of OpenAI API key, preferably set as a environmental variable, but hey, as you like it
+- run _pip install langchain_ and _pip install openai_ in the terminal or use the requirements.txt